ZuranA/Project/README.md

 - Issue creation and management
 - Issue assignment to project members
 - Commenting on issues
+- Import projects and issues from GitHub using the GitHub API (in progress)

 The application is currently incomplete.
 I plan to add roles and user-performance model, whereby the appplciation tracks the number of comments, resolved issues etc. to generate graphs.
 Hopefully, down the line I also learn some front-end development to make the application more user friendly.